rjaros/kilua/README.md

 one of the most widely used tool for i18n.
 - Deploy your application with full SSR (Server Side Rendering) for better SEO performance and user experience.
+- Export your application as a set of static HTML files for more affordable hosting solutions.

 ## Project status